Jinn-eth/Starcatcherpop/README.md

 This is a copycat of the household game —— PopStar

-You're welcomed to try the [starcatcherpop game](https://Jinn-eth.github.io/Starcatcherpop/).
+You're welcomed to try the [Whiskerspop](https://Jinn-eth.github.io/Starcatcherpop/).

-If you like it, your star will be appreciated~~~

 Here is game rule.
 Hope you will enjoy!!!